- Must my child be able to speak German to attend EBGIS?

 At EBGIS, our students use technology in a purposeful and age-appropriate manner.
 At the elementary level, technology is used sparingly and always in a supervised group setting.
 In middle school, students receive instruction in safe and sane technology practices and use tablets or computers as needed for class work.
 By the sixth grade, students are expected to use laptop computers as a standard part of their learning.
 Middle school students are also issued a school email address and access through a personalized web portal for communication regarding school work and related school matters.

 Empathy, trust, respect, and cooperative problem-solving are fundamental to EBGIS.
-Our teachers implement an excellent German social and emotional curriculum, Faustlos, which builds self-confidence and interpersonal skills such as active listening and cooperative problem-solving.
-The curriculum is comprehensive yet flexible enough so that individual modules can be introduced based on the teacher’s observation of classroom dynamics.
+Our teachers implement an excellent German social and emotional curriculum, Faustlos, which builds self-confidence and interpersonal skills such as active listening and peaceful problem-solving.
+The curriculum is comprehensive yet flexible enough so that individual modules can be introduced based on teachers’ observation of classroom dynamics.
 In this way, students’ day-to-day interactions become a laboratory where they practice and internalize social and emotional skills.

 Because our graduates are academically advanced, well-rounded, and independent and critical learners, they are welcomed and excel at competitive public and private high schools in the Bay Area and beyond.
 Bentley School, Maybeck High School, Proof School, St. Mary's College High School, St. Joseph Notre Dame High School, and Berkeley High School are some examples of local high schools that our former students attend.